Court reinstates conviction of 'Serial' podcast subject Adnan Syed

 Maryland’s highest court on Friday reinstated the conviction of Adnan Syed, whose case gained fame after the "Serial" podcast examined his cause.

-Syed was convicted of the 1999 killing of former girlfriend and Woodlawn High School classmate, Hae Min Lee, before burying her body in Leakin Park in Baltimore.
+Syed was convicted of killing Hae Min Lee, a former girlfriend and Woodlawn High School classmate, in 1999 and then burying her body in Leakin Park in Baltimore.
 He is currently serving a life sentence for the murder.

 The Maryland Court of Appeals found that Syed received a “deficient performance” from his defense lawyer, the late Cristina Gutierrez, but the weight of the evidence still pointed toward guilt.